-Take a ride through history, whether it is riding a horse or being pulled in a cart or buggy, there is lots to see at Pottsville.
-We have many acres of land to ride your horse.
-Fee is $5 a day or $60 a year.
-The yearly rate will have some restrictions as when to ride such as “During an Event” or “Severe weather conditions”.
+- Horseback Riding/ Carts/ Buggies – Take a ride through history, whether it is riding a horse or being pulled in a cart or buggy, there is lots to see at Pottsville.
+There are many acres of land to ride your horse.
+Daily or yearly (with fee).

-Park and Walk – Leave your vehicle in the parking lot or drive thru the gate and find some shade, then “Take a Walk Through History”.
-Our signs not only inform you about the items on display but they offer clues into a linear history of that era.
-If, by chance, we see you walking around and we are not busy, we will be happy to show you the museums.
+- Park and Walk – Leave your vehicle in the parking lot or drive through the gate and find some shade, then “Take a Walk Through History”.
+The signs not only inform you about the items on display but they offer clues into a linear history of that era.

 - Schedule A Tour – Call or email to plan a tour.

 - Dog Walking – Come out and enjoy some history while you walk your dog.
 Dogs need to be on a leash.
 Please pick up after your pet.